Graviton 3 (r7g) has arrived in the Tokyo region's Aurora! Here are some brief performance test results and points to note.

-This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Yuta Kikai (@fat47) from the Service Reliability Group (SRG) of the Media Division.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

-I hope this helps in some way.
+I hope this is of some help.

 15 additional regions, including US West (N. California), Canada (Central), South America (Sao Paulo), Europe (Stockholm), Europe (Frankfurt), Europe (London), Europe (Milan), Europe (Spain), Asia Pacific (Mumbai), Asia Pacific (Hyderabad), Asia Pacific (Seoul), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Sydney), and Asia Pacific (Hong Kong).